UCD-BDLab/BioNeuralNet/docs/source/index.rst

 Welcome to BioNeuralNet Beta 0.1
 ================================

 **Note:** This is a **beta version** of BioNeuralNet.
 It is under active development, and certain features may be incomplete or subject to change.
 Feedback and bug reports are highly encouraged to help us improve the tool.

-BioNeuralNet is a Python-based software tool designed to streamline the transformation of multi-omics data into network-based representations and lower-dimensional embeddings, enabling advanced analytical processes like clustering, feature selection, disease prediction, and environmental exposure assessment.
+BioNeuralNet is a Python-based software tool designed to streamline the integration of multi-omics data with **Graph Neural Network (GNN)** embeddings.
+It supports **graph clustering**, **subject representation**, and **disease prediction**, enabling advanced analyses of complex multi-omics networks.

-**Python Installation via pip:**
+**Python Installation via pip**:

    .. code-block:: bash

       pip install bioneuralnet==0.1.0b1

-For installation details and other options, go to :doc:`installation`.
+For additional installation details, including GPU usage for GNNs, see :doc:`installation`.

 **Example: Transforming Multi-Omics for Enhanced Disease Prediction**
 ---------------------------------------------------------------------

 `View full-size image: Transforming Multi-Omics for Enhanced Disease Prediction <https://ramosv.github.io/_images/Overview.png>`_